mattbee/freelance-site/README.md

 * JavaScript (object oriented structure)
 * PHP (not a lot, but just to show I know something about PHP)

-The following technologies/services were used to streamline the generation of the above languages
+The following technologies/services were used as well

 * bower to manage the JS dependencies
 * SASS (SCSS flavour)